GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,044 a year with full coverage.
-Comprehensive costs around $186 each year, collision insurance costs $226, and liability is estimated at $474.
-A liability-only policy costs approximately $522 a year, and high-risk insurance costs around $2,238.
-16-year-old drivers cost the most to insure at up to $4,152 a year.
+U.S. average insurance rates for a GMC Yukon are $1,044 a year with full coverage.
+Comprehensive costs around $186, collision costs $226, and liability insurance costs $474.
+Buying just liability costs as little as $522 a year, with insurance for high-risk drivers costing around $2,238.
+Teen drivers pay the highest rates at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Rates are based on $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and Yukon models.
+These estimates include $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for different Yukon trim levels.

-For the normal driver, GMC Yukon insurance rates range from as low as $522 for just liability coverage to a high rate of $2,238 for a driver that may need high-risk insurance.
+For the normal driver, GMC Yukon insurance prices go from as low as $522 for liability-only coverage to a much higher rate of $2,238 for high-risk insurance.

-The examples above demonstrate why all drivers should get quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.
+The ranges above demonstrate why anyone shopping for car insurance should compare rates for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.